 - you get at least same day notice for a change to an annual percentage rate.

-That notice may be a written notice to you or a notice published in a newspaper. - you get 20 days advance written notice for- - a change in the way in which interest is calculated; or - a change in credit fees and charges; or - any other changes by your credit provider;
+That notice may be a written notice to you or a notice published by your credit provider. - you get 20 days advance written notice for- - a change in the way in which interest is calculated; or - a change in credit fees and charges; or - any other changes by your credit provider;